ryanpcmcquen/config-o-matic/README.md

 5 options are presented when running the ROOT script:

 1. WICD: Installs Wicd, disables NetworkManager.
 2. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
-This is NOT compatible with MISCELLANY, MATE and SBOGIT.
+This is NOT compatible with MISCELLANY, MATE and SCRIPTS.
 If you select NEARFREE, you will NOT be presented with incompatible options.
 3. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
 4. MATE: Installs the Mate desktop environment.
-5. SBOGIT: Clones the SBo git repo and my slackbuild repo into /root/.
+5. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.

 ###STABLE